 4) Ease your way into going out: You don’t have to sit down for a five-course meal with your friends the first time you go out.
 Start slow and build up your confidence.
 Maybe go out for a frozen yogurt or something small first, then move on to appetizers, before graduating to a dinner that you are confident about.

-5) Say NO – A big problem with IBD is that everyone thinks they understand Crohn’s disease and ulcerative colitis.
-We’ve all heard “Oh, that feels like a stomach bug right?”
+5) Learn to say NO: A big problem with IBD is that everyone thinks they understand it.
+We’ve all heard “Oh, that’s like a stomach bug right?”
 Wrong.
 No matter what anyone says or thinks, you know your body better than anyone.
 If they offer you a piece of food, to share a plate, or anything else, you can say no. Eat what you are comfortable with and say no to anything you aren’t.

 6) Ask for the bathroom location early: Every restaurant has different bathrooms.
 I’ve even been to men’s bathrooms that don’t have doors on the stalls, which is especially nerve-wracking when you go to the bathroom with an ostomy.
 Do some research, even if you have to go to a restaurant and check out the bathrooms ahead of time.
 The last thing you want is to run to a bathroom that only has one stall and a long line.
 Or worse — not knowing where it’s located.
 Suggest a place to eat that has good bathrooms but also isn’t overly crowded.